groupon/ansible-silo/README.md

 One approach to solve above problem are shared control hosts.
 Control hosts though add another problem: All teams and users who use the Ansible control hosts need to align on one specific Ansible version and it gets extremely complicated to update Ansible on the control hosts since all teams and users need to align and test all their roles and playbooks against the new version.

 Silo not only removes moving parts by having 100% fixed dependencies hardcoded in a Docker image.
-It also enables you to switch Ansible to any version without affecting other users, therefore making it easy to test your playbooks and roles against new Ansible releases and run different Ansible versions per playbook or project.
+It also enables you to switch Ansible to any version without affecting other users, therefore making it easy to test your playbooks and roles against new Ansible releases and run differing Ansible versions per playbook, project or user.

 ## How it works